The first of three rescue capsules specially built to lift out 33 Chilean miners trapped since early August arrived at the mine.

 Mining minister Laurence Golborne showed off the first capsule to relatives of the trapped miners.

 Mr Golborne and about a dozen family members tried out the capsule, a 924-pound tube made of steel mesh and sheets that is big enough to hold one person.

 Carolina Lobos, the 25-year-old daughter of trapped miner Franklin Lobos, said the device seemed very small and confining when she first saw it.
 But after trying it out, she called it comfortable.

 “It’s very exciting,” she added.

-In an emergency, such as the capsule getting jammed, the bottom can be opened with levers inside so the miner can be lowered back down by cable.
+He added that in an emergency, such as the capsule getting jammed in the rescue hole, the bottom can be opened with levers inside so the miner can be lowered back down by cable.